UPPMAX/programming_formalisms/docs/literature/README.md

 These are summaries of some of the papers mentioned.

+## Summary of `[Forsgren et al., 2018]`

+From Appendix A:

+- Continuous Delivery
+  - Use version control for all production artifacts
+  - Automate your deployment process
+  - Implement Continuous Integration
+  - Use trunk-based development methods
+  - Implement test automation
+  - Support test data management
+  - Shift Left on Security (i.e. make security part of the software delivery)
+  - Implement Continuous Delivery (CD)
+- Architecture
+  - Use a Loosely Coupled Architecture
+  - Architect for Empowered Teams
+- Product and Process
+  - Gather and Implement Customer Feedback
+  - Make the Flow of Work Visible through the Value Stream
+  - Work in Small Batches
+  - Foster and Enable Team Experimentation
+- Lean Management and Monitoring
+  - Have a Lightweight Change Approval Processes
+  - Monitor across Application and Infrastructure to Inform Business Decisions
+  - Check System Health Proactively
+  - Improve Processes and Manage Work with Work-In-Process (WIP) Limits
+  - Visualize Work to Monitor Quality and Communicate throughout the Team
+- Cultural
+  - Support a Generative Culture
+  - Encourage and Support Learning
+  - Support and Facilitate Collaboration among Teams
+  - Provide Resources and Tools that Make Work Meaningful
+  - Support or Embody Transformational Leadership

 ## Summary of `[Jiménez et al., 2017]`

 These are the 4 recommendations: